A microscopic theory of Anderson localization of electrons in random lattices: Conclusions

 Perturbation theory uses two-particle-irreducible vertices as its fundamental ingredients to provide a more detailed picture than the self-energy.
-The consistency between the one-particle and two-particle Green functions is achieved by matching the imaginary part of the self-energy with the real part of the static and homogeneous electron-hole irreducible vertex via the Ward identity.
-The complete dynamical Ward identity cannot be demanded in the approximations for the dynamical two-particle vertices.
-The conserving two-particle vertex is restored from the dynamical one at the end via a given relation so that the conservation laws of the response functions and macroscopic observables are obeyed.
+The consistency between the one-particle and two-particle Green functions is ensured by matching the imaginary part of the self-energy with the real part of the static and homogeneous electron-hole irreducible vertex via a Ward identity, Eq.~\eqref{eq:KK-nonlocal}.
+The complete dynamical Ward identity cannot be imposed on approximations for the dynamical two-particle vertices.
+The irreducible conserving two-particle vertex, $L^{RA}_{\veck\veck'}(E;\omega,\vecq)$, is recovered from the dynamical one, $\Lambda^{RA}_{\veck\veck'}(E;\omega,\vecq)$, via a given relation, Eqs.~\eqref{eq:L-Lambda}, \eqref{eq:R-general}, ensuring that the conservation laws of the response functions and macroscopic observables are satisfied.

-The perturbation theory for the two-particle irreducible vertices must be split into the local and nonlocal contributions.
-The local contributions are summed via the coherent potential approximation.
-Its local vertex serves as the input for the expansion beyond this solution to obtain nontrivial two-particle vertex functions.
+The contributions to the two-particle irreducible vertices must be split into local and nonlocal terms.
+The local contributions are summed using the coherent potential approximation.
+Its local vertex serves as input for the expansion beyond this solution to obtain nontrivial two-particle vertex functions.
 Nonlocal scattering allows one to distinguish between electron-electron (cooperon) and electron-hole (diffuson) multiple scattering.
-Their self-consistent interconnection yields two-channel parquet equations that are nonlinear integral equations with a bifurcation critical point for strong disorder, representing the Anderson localization transition.
+Their self-consistent interconnection yields two-channel parquet equations, nonlinear integral equations with a bifurcation critical point for strong disorder, representing the Anderson localization transition.

-We employed a local approximation to the integral kernel of the parquet equations to obtain quantitative results for the behavior of the conserving electron-hole vertex, the electron-hole correlation function, and the dynamical conductivity in both metallic and localized phases.
-We received a mean-field critical behavior at the Anderson localization transition and an order parameter in the localized phase.
+We employed a local, mean-field approximation to the parquet equations' integral kernel to obtain quantitative results for the behavior of the conserving electron-hole vertex, the electron-hole correlation function, and the dynamical conductivity in both metallic and localized phases.
+We observed a mean-field critical behavior at the Anderson localization transition and the genesis of an order parameter in the localized phase.
 We calculated mean-field characteristics of an electron propagating in the localized phase, spatially restricted by a quantum bound state with a hole left at the origin.
-We assessed the localization length and the energy barrier that must be overcome to drive an electric current.
+We assessed the localization length and the energy barrier required to drive an electric current in the localized phase.